Welcome to the web page for Our Lady of the Mountains Parish. I hope that this site will be useful to all who visit it.Advent

-As we begin the New Year and start collecting our tax documents, don’t forget to make your donation to CTSO so that you can receive the state tax credit.
-I just made mine to the maximum amount I can give.
+Don’t forget to make your donation to CTSO so that you can receive the state tax credit.
+I made mine to the maximum amount I can give.
 This is a win-win situations as we get our money back as state tax credits and the students get scholarships.
 Please remember to check the box for All Saints Catholic School.
 See the link on the side of the page to make your donation.

 Visitors are always welcome to our parish, so if you are traveling through the area, we hope to see you soon in person.